Diplomacy to pause fighting and ease siege intensifies as Israeli ground troops advance on Gaza City

 The Indonesian Hospital in northern Gaza, where many of those wounded in the Jabaliya strikes were being treated, was forced to turn off most lights and its mortuary refrigerators.

-“These exceptional measures will allow the Indonesian Hospital to work for a few more days,” Health Ministry spokesman Ashraf al-Qudra said.
-“However, if we cannot secure electricity or fuel then we will face a disaster.”
+“If we cannot secure electricity or fuel then we will face a disaster,” Health Ministry spokesman Ashraf al-Qidra said.

 Chehayeb reported from Beirut.
 Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip, and Amy Teibel in Jerusalem contributed to this report.